Lhasa Apso dog breed information and advice

 Weight | 5.4 - 8.2 kg |

-Colours | golden, sandy, honey, dark grizzle, slate, smoke, parti-colour, black, white or brown |
+Colours | Golden, sandy, honey, dark grizzle, slate, smoke, parti-colour, black, white or brown |

-Grooming | daily brushing |
+Grooming | Daily brushing |

-Temperament | obedient, intelligent, fearless, independent |
+Temperament | Obedient, intelligent, fearless, independent |

-Exercise | 30 minutes daily |
+Exercise | 40+ minutes daily |

-Insurance for your Lhasa Apso
+Pet insurance for your Lhasa Apso

-Not matter what age your Lhasa Apso is, it’s important that they're covered by dog insurance.
-Health problems can happen at any age, by an injury or illness and you’ll want to make sure your Lhasa Apso has the right cover for them.
-Pet insurance helps you cover the cost of vet consultations, medication and surgery.
-So, no matter the situation, you can provide the health care that your dog needs.
+From when they’re a little Lhasa Apso puppy through to adulthood and old age, it’s important that your pet is covered by dog insurance.
+Health problems can happen at any age, by an injury or illness, and you’ll want to make sure your Lhasa Apso has the right cover for them.
+Common health conditions that affect Lhasa Apsos include:

 Sainsbury’s Bank Pet Insurance

-Sainsbury’s Bank Pet Insurance can protect your Lhasa Apso puppy as young as 8 weeks old.
-We also cover older dogs if you take out insurance before their 8th birthday.
-Once you have cover in place, we’ll insure them for their entire life - as long as you renew your policy year after year.
+Sainsbury’s Bank Pet Insurance can protect your Lhasa Apso puppy from as young as eight weeks old.
+We also cover older dogs if you take out insurance before their eighth birthday.

 How to care for a Lhasa Apso